chiffa/BioFlow/dev_log.rst

 be initialized in the auto-analyze function for both the interactone and the knowledge analysis network)

- - DONE: [SHOW-STOPPER]: ReactomeParser does not work anymore likely a node.
-        The issue was with a automated renaming during a refactoring to extract some additional data
+The next step will be to register user configurations in a more sane way.
+Basically, it can either be a persistent dump that is loaded every time the user is spooling up the program or an .ini file in additions to the ones already existing

+    - Peristent dump:
+        - PLUS: Removes the need to perform reading in and out of .ini files
+        - PLUS: Guarantees that the parameters will always be well formed
+        - MINUS: is non-trivial to modify for the users

+    - .ini files:
+        - PLUS: Works in a way that is familiar to most people
+        - PLUS: Allows
+        - MINUS: in case configurations are not properly defined, all crashes

+    - Both:
+        - REQUIRE a command line process to define the variables
+        - REQUIRE a command line to show all the active flags
+        - REQUIRE the configs folder to be gutted of active configs and them moved to the ~/bioflow directory
+        - REQUIRE a refactor to show transparently the override between the default parameters and the user-supplied parameters
+        - REQUIRE a refactor to remove the conflicting definitions (such as deployment vs test server parameters)

- - TODO: [SANITY]: move the location from which the base folder is read for it to be computed (for relative bioflow home insertion)
+ - TODO: [SANITY]: move the location from which the base folder is read for it to be computed (for relative bioflow home insertion) (basically the servers.ini override)

  - TODO: [SANITY]: Feed the location of the output folders for logs with the main parameters
-    - DONE: create a function to generate paths from a root location
+    - TEST: create a function to generate paths from a root location
     - DONE: define new "TODO"s : (TRACING, OPTIMIZE and CURRENT)
     - TODO: Move the "info" log outputs to the parameters
-    - TODO: Allow the user to provide the names for the locations where the information will be stored
+    - TEST: Allow the user to provide the names for the locations where the information will be stored
-    - TODO: trace the pipings of the output / log locations
+    - TEST: trace the pipings of the output / log locations

  - TODO: [PLANNED] implement the neo4j edge weight transfer into the Laplacian
     - TODO: trace the weights injection